VPN Leak Test

 Types of VPN Leaks

-• IP Leaks: Your real IP address becomes visible despite using a VPN
+- IP leaks: Your real IP becomes visible despite the tunnel.

-• DNS Leaks: Your DNS requests bypass the VPN tunnel
+- DNS leaks: DNS requests bypass the VPN resolver.

-• WebRTC Leaks: Browser APIs expose your local IP addresses
+- WebRTC leaks: Browser APIs reveal local IP addresses.

 How Our Test Works